 I studied drawing and printmaking at the University of Tennessee under Tom Riesing, Marcia Goldenstein, Clark Stewart, Byron McKeeby, and Brian Wells.

 After college I did a 9000 mile bicycle trip around the US with a friend and landed in San Francisco where I started working as a bicycle messenger.
-Later, I started a company making bicycle messenger bags called Timbuk2.
+After a couple of other interceding bike trips I started a company making bicycle messenger bags called Timbuk2.

 Now I live in Berkeley CA.

-Influences: Duchamp, Magritte, Picasso, Dubuffet, Tinguely, Dine, Twombly
+Influences: Duchamp, Magritte, Dubuffet, Tinguely, Dine, Twombly, Artin

 Line, Form, and Chaos

 My artwork is about bringing together opposites in ways to create compelling dynamic tensions.
 I combine descriptive lines in the creation of forms in conjunction with chaotic elements seeking to build a unified energetic image.
-I approach drawing 3-dimensionally.
+I approach drawing 3-dimensionally, not just in terms of perspective.
 I work into the paper rather than merely on the surface of the paper.

 I strive to create drawings that operate with a depth and range relative to the viewer’s experience.
 I want my drawings to be compelling from a distance, and I want them to pull the viewer in close enough where they are inches away exploring subtle details of the work.